ntop/ntopng/doc/src/api/timeseries/adding_new_timeseries.rst

 Traffic elements are handled in some standard ways:

-   1. Most traffic elements are implemented in C, and their statistics are passed to lua via the :code:`::lua` method.
-For example, :code:`AutonomousSystem::lua` dumps the autonomous system statistics to lua. *Important* if the element has a `::tsLua` method check out the case 2 below.
+   1. Most traffic elements are implemented in C, and their statistics are passed to Lua via the :code:`::lua` method.
+For example, :code:`AutonomousSystem::lua` dumps the autonomous system statistics to Lua. *Important* if the element has a `::tsLua` method check out the case 2 below.

    2. Some other traffic elements are implemented in C, but their statistics are hold